 - 1. UDA reserves the right to determine if a preliminary, semi-final, or final round will be necessary; this will be determined by the following guidelines for Varsity teams ONLY: - a.
 0-30 teams 2 rounds (Semis/Finals) - b.
 31-44 teams 3 rounds (Prelims, Semis, Finals) 1 Semi-Final group - c.
 45 or more teams 3 rounds (Prelims, Semis, Finals) A/B Semi-Finals and a C/D Semi-Finals - 2.
 From each round of competition, 50% of the teams in each round/group will advance. - 3.
-The top team in each preliminary will automatically advance to the finals in their respective division unless otherwise listed below. - 4.
+Reverse Rank For teams that advance, Advancing rounds will be determined by reverse rank with the lowest ranking team performing first.
+If this creates a conflict for your routines, adjustments will be made to the order of competition.
+Teams will first be moved earlier in their division to alleviate the conflict.
+If a conflict still remains, teams may be put later in the order to allow enough time. - 4.
+The top team in each preliminary will automatically advance to the finals in their respective division unless otherwise listed below. - 5.
 Final rounds of competition will be confirmed two weeks prior to the championship; however, all advancements will be based on the final number of teams that perform in each round/group.
-A minimum of 3 teams will advance to the finals round of the competition. - 5.
+A minimum of 3 teams will advance to the final round of the competition. - 6.
+UDA will combine divisions in the best interest of providing a competitive environment.
+When/If a division has less than 3 teams, they may be combined into the same age/size division.
+Division combinations will be finalized no later than 2 weeks prior to the NDTC. - 7.
 All divisions with only one round prior to the finals will be classified as a semi-final.
-In the event of a tie for the final spot advancing, both teams that are tied will move on. - 6.
+In the event of a tie for the final spot advancing, both teams that are tied will move on. - 8.
 If there is a tie for first in the preliminary round, both teams will automatically advance to the final round.
 Tournament officials will have full authority to make the final determination of the number of teams selected to advance to the next round.